selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 - `readMode=2` - new messages start at rhe beginning of a line.
 If line starts from space or tabulation, it's part of message.
 Stack traces often look like this.
 - `startmsg.regex` - define new message by regexp(POSIX Extended)

 First two options have troubles working in `inotify` mode and third option can replace them with right regexp, so we will use it.
-Reading multi-line logs have a subtelty.
+Reading multi-line logs have a subtlety.
 New message mark is often placed on the first line of the message.
 So we can not be sure, that last message is complete, until new one starts.
-Because of this last message may be never tranferred.
+Because of this last message may be never transferred.
 To avoid this, we set parameter `readTimeout`, and after that number of seconds last message is considered finished.

 ```bash
 input(type="imfile"